roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/README.md

 )
 ```

-As defined in the "forward" method, the input tensor goes through blocks of convolutional layers after which it is scaled to the range of the original input.
-This last step is important since the perturbed tensor x will be fed as input to vgg_model (and the original input has a suitable range for the vgg_model).
+As defined in the "forward" method, the input tensor goes through blocks of convolutional layers after which it is scaled to the range of the original input (as mentioned above, the original input has a suitable range for the vgg_model).
+This last step is required since the perturbated tensor x will be fed as input to vgg_model, which requires its input values to be within a pre-defined range.

 ## 3.6 Find an optimum perturbation

-The following back-propagates the gradient and runs gradient descent on a loss to find the CNN weights and biases that produce an optimum perturbation.
-The padding of the conv layers is set such that the layer output has the same shape as the input (similar to the padding="same" setting in keras).
-This is important since the tensor has to keep the same dimensions to act as a 'perturbation' of the input.
+The following code back-propagates small changes to the loss and optimizes the CNN weights and biases through gradient descent.
+This results in CNN parameters that generate an optimum perturbation (pert_img_tensor).

-Since the CNN parameters were defined within a pytorch module using native functions, it is very simple to setup the optimizer on these parameters: torch.optim.Adam(pert_model.parameters(), lr).
+Since the CNN parameters were defined within a pytorch module using native functions, it is very simple to setup the optimizer on these parameters by just invoking:

+torch.optim.Adam(pert_model.parameters(), lr).

-The loss is defined as the value of the maximum class (for the original image) plus a measure of how different is the perturbed from the original image.
+As mentioned above, the loss is defined as the value of the maximum class (for the original image) plus a measure of how different is the perturbated image from the original one.

 ```python